Crafting Tech's Project Description

 3. Short RAI Guidelines Test.

-Grading Criteria
+Report Grading Criteria

 Here’s what matters to whoever is marking this:

 Incorporating Peer Evaluations into Grades.
 This is the average score assigned by your team members shortly after submitting your report and video (by "shortly after", I mean within the same day).
 Peer evaluations are commonly used to assess individual contributions and performance within a group.
 These evaluations are typically anonymous and designed to provide constructive feedback, promoting accountability and supporting a more holistic learning experience.
-Therefore, your final project grade will be 80% group grade (that above) + 20% average peer score (scaled to 100).
+Therefore, your final adjusted project grade will be 80% group grade (that above) + 20% average peer score (scaled to 100).
 Also, I will adjust grades manually based on narrative comments and score patterns.

 Zero Grade Policy (Brutal but fair):